ABUSE & TRAFFICKING

 EDUCATOR TRAINING

-Protect Our Students is a FREE, online professional development training for NC school personnel on child sexual abuse and sex trafficking.
-The training module was designed to comply with the school personnel training requirement in SL 2019-245 (S199) and DPI requirements.
+Safeguard Students NC (formerly Protect Our Students) is a FREE, online professional development training for NC school personnel on child sexual abuse and sex trafficking.
+The training module was designed to comply with the school personnel training requirement in G.S.
+115C‑375.20 and DPI requirements in SHLT-003.
+The legislation applies to public schools, charter schools [G.S.
+115C‑218.75(g)], regional schools [G.S.
+115C‑238.66(15)] and UNC Laboratory Schools [G.S.
+116‑239.8(b)(17].
 Districts, schools, organizations and individuals may register for free access.
-Over 24,000 NC school employees completed Protect Our Students during the 2020-2021 school year.
+Over 60,000 training sessions have been completed by NC school employees since 2020.

 The training is formatted for self-paced e-learning and includes a Certificate of Completion, course participation tracking and technical support.
 An alternate version of the module is available that is useful for review purposes, group presentation and individuals completing the training independent of a requirement.
 The alternate version does not track participation or include a Certificate of Completion.